 George M. Schaffer - President

 An LSU graduate, Mr. Schaffer started building his experience early on, working with his father and gaining knowledge and skill in the sugar, steel fabrication and engineering industries.
 He later worked on projects in farming, financing, agro-industrial consulting, engineering and project management support in countries around the world.
 In 1997, he went into business on his own in engineering, farming and specialty stainless steel sales.
 In 2000, he founded a partnership to start American Utility Metals.
-The company evolved into one of the world leaders in stainless steel solutions and was renamed Crompion International.
+The company evolved into one of the world leaders in stainless steel solutions and was renamed Crompion International in 2012 to cover an array of diversification efforts.
 As Crompion International's president, Mr. Schaffer is involved in the company's financial, operational and marketing endeavors as well as sales for U.S., Latin American and Caribbean sugar industries.
 Mr. Schaffer is fluent in Spanish and maintains sugar and agricultural interests in the U.S. and abroad.
 Mr. Schaffer is a member of World Trade Center, American Society of Sugar Cane Technologists and is active in the Baton Rouge community having served as a board member of various community organizations.

 George M. Schaffer